 However, out-of-control insurance fraud also leads to significant concerns for law-abiding medical practitioners and injury victims who can suffer extensive delays and non-payment of valid claims by insurers.
 On the one hand, no-fault insurance coverage helps avoid litigation by significantly reducing the need to establish liability in a claim.
 On the other hand, even large well-known insurance companies view every claim with skepticism, often over-investigating valid claims and refusing and reducing payment to physicians and injury victims.
 Issues like these lead New York insurance law attorneys to initiate litigation even though no-fault insurance law attempts to avoid it.

 Whether you are a physician seeking payment for the treatment of auto accident injuries or an injury victim unable to receive full and fair compensation for a valid claim, never assume no-fault insurance law prevents you from taking legal action.
-The insurance law attorneys at Rubin & Licatesi, P.C. have extensive experience in arbitration and litigation in both civil and district courts.
+The insurance law attorneys at Licatesi Law Group, LLP have extensive experience in arbitration and litigation in both civil and district courts.